 The Company recognises that an internal audit function is essential to ensuring the effectiveness of the Group's system of internal control and is an integral part of the risk management process.
 The internal audit function of the Group is being outsourced to an independent professional firm.
 The internal auditors report directly to the AC on a quarterly basis by presenting the internal audit plans and reports.
-During the financial year, the internal auditors conducted reviews on the areas such as human resources policies/procedures, accounts receivables, credit control and collection process, capital asset management, inventory control management for the Group.
-For the financial year ended 31 December 2013, the cost incurred for outsourcing of internal audit function was RM55,194.90.
+During the financial year, the internal auditors conducted reviews on the areas such as financial control, procurement (raw and packaging materials), human resources, manufacturing/production (processing and packaging), cleanliness, health and safety, sales and billing, collections and accounts receivable, inventory and store management (finished goods) for the Group.
+For the financial year ended 31 December 2014, the cost incurred for outsourcing of internal audit function was RM59,813.00.